anmacagno/ekatena-code-test/README.md

 ### Run the synchronization script

 For the correct execution of the script it is necessary to be authenticated on the site https://www.poderjudicialvirtual.com/entrar.
+The authentication functionality without a browser is out of the scope of this development.

 Below are 4 invalid cases and 2 valid cases: